• About

 Share Dealing Code

-The Company has adopted a share dealing code for Directors and applicable employees, together with a group wide employee dealing policy in compliance with the EU Market Abuse Regulation and Rule 21 of the AIM Rules.
+The Company has adopted a share dealing code for Directors and applicable employees, together with a group-wide employee dealing policy, designed to support compliance with UK MAR and Rule 21 of the AIM Rules.

 Get In Touch